MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Lombre Normal`
 `Lombre Name`: You know?
 I was trying that Dive thing.

+`Lombre Tearyeyed`
-Lombre Tearyeyed: So, I was having fun going underwater...
+`Lombre Name`: So, I was having fun going underwater...
 And I got washed out to sea a bit.

+`Lombre Tearyeyed`
-Lombre Tearyeyed: All of a sudden, these wicked clouds rolled in...
+`Lombre Name`: All of a sudden, these wicked clouds rolled in...

+`Lombre Tearyeyed`
-Lombre Tearyeyed: And before I knew it, there was a full-blown storm raging!
+`Lombre Name`: And before I knew it, there was a full-blown storm raging!

 `Lombre Normal`
 `Lombre Name`: There's more!
 A dungeon appeared in the sea!